Disclosure Games with Large Evidence Spaces: Introduction

-New hedge funds are often privately offered in an incubation period before being publicly offerred.
-The main goal of incubation is to accumulate trading records--when a hedge fund turns full fledged, the manager can disclose (a part of) the trading record from the incubation period to potential investors, to influence their beliefs regarding the fund's return.
+There are two distinct features of the hedge fund example.
+First, the amount of evidence is potentially unbounded.
+Regardless of how long a trading record the manager discloses, it is always possible that the actual incubation period is longer, so the investors cannot rule out that some low returns in the early stage of the incubation period are concealed by the fund manager.
+Therefore, skepticism about the disclosed trading record remains.
+This feature is common in other environments.
+For example, when disclosing proprietary information, due to the large variety of metrics that a firm can disclose, the market is never certain that all relevant information is disclosed regardless of how much information the firm discloses.

-In this leading example, we consider the interaction between a hedge fund manager (the sender) who has a trading record from an incubation trial and a representative investor (the receiver).
-For simplicity, the hedge fund is either a success or a failure, and the trading record is a dated sequence of binary signals, high or low.
-Each signal indicates the return on a trading day in the incubation period.
-If the hedge fund is a success, it has frequent high returns, whereas in the case of being a failure, it has high returns with lower frequency.
-The amount of investment is an increasing function of the investor's posterior belief that the fund is a success.
-Hence, the fund manager's goal is to persuade the investor that the new hedge fund is a success by selectively disclosing the trading record.
+Second, the returns have a sequential structure, and the technology of disclosure permits only \emph{left censoring}.
+That is, the fund manager can misreport the starting date of the incubation period and disclose a left truncation of the trading record, but it is often impossible for her to, say, disclose returns only for periods in which the fund performs well.
+Different scenarios may have different technologies of disclosure.
+A commonly studied technology of disclosure allows the sender to disclose any subset of her evidence.
+For example, a lawyer can present any evidence that she believes can help her case and try to exclude other evidence from being presented in the court, and a car dealer can focus on the selling points of a car and avoid mentioning where the car falls behind.

-The disclosure rule in place permits \emph{left censoring}.
-Since the investor does not know the starting date of the incubation period (we assume that the ending date is commonly known as the current date or when the public offering is filed), the manager can truncate the trading record from the left and disclose a set of most recent signals.
-This may be profitable if the trading record contains relatively more low returns at the beginning of the incubation period.
-From the investor's perspective, the incubation period starts no later than the earliest date reported but is unknown by how much earlier, and the investor cannot distinguish a left-censored report from a trading record that is shorter to begin with.
-This leads to the investor's skepticism about the disclosed record.
+We model the interaction between the hedge fund manager and the investors as a disclosure game with left censoring technology.
+The sender is the hedge fund manager, and the receiver is a representative investor.
+The manager is endowed with a trading record, which is a dated sequence of binary signals, high or low.
+Each signal indicates the return in a week in the incubation period.
+The trading record is informative of whether the hedge fund's trading strategy is a success.
+If the hedge fund is a success, it has frequent high returns during the incubation period, whereas in the case of a failure, high returns occur with lower frequency.
+The manager discloses a message, which is a left truncation of the trading record, to the investor.
+The amount of investment the hedge fund receives is an increasing function of the investor's posterior belief on the fund being a success.
+Therefore, the manager's objective is to convince the investor that the hedge fund is a success.